 Economic and trade ties are an important facet of overall U.S.- Irish relations.
 The United States is a major goods exporter to Ireland, ranking second only to the United Kingdom.
 U.S. goods exports to Ireland include pharmaceutical products, electrical components and equipment, computers and peripherals, aircraft, and optical/medical instruments.
 The United States is Ireland’s top export destination; about 27 percent of all Irish goods exports go to the United States.
 Irish goods exports to the United States include pharmaceutical products, organic chemicals, optical/medical instruments, and beverages.
 U.S.-Irish trade in services is growing as well.
 U.S. services exports to Ireland include intellectual property licenses, research and development, and management consulting services.
 Major Irish services exports to the United States include insurance and information services.

-Two-way investment between the United States and Ireland continues to grow.
-Ireland’s membership of the EU attracts U.S. companies that use Ireland as a base to sell into Europe and other markets.
+Two-way investment between the United States and Ireland remains strong.
+Ireland’s membership in the EU attracts U.S. companies that use Ireland as a base to sell into Europe and other markets.
 There are approximately 700 U.S.-owned firms operating in Ireland that employ about 155,000 people in jobs that span from the manufacturing of high-tech electronics, computer products, medical supplies, and pharmaceuticals to retailing, banking, finance, and other services.
 Many high-tech firms, such as Google, Facebook, and Twitter, base their European operations in Ireland.
 Since 2015, Ireland also has become an important research and development center for U.S. firms in Europe.
-Irish firms are significant investors in the United States, especially in agri-business and building materials.
-About 450 Irish companies operate in the United States, having invested approximately $147.8 billion and employing some 100,000 workers as of 2017.
-The Embassy recently opened an office of Select USA to encourage and assist Irish companies seeking to invest and create jobs in the United States.
+Irish firms are significant investors in the United States across a wide range of sectors.
+More than 500 Irish companies operate in the United States, having invested more than $225 billion and employing some 110,000 workers as of 2019.
+In 2017, the Embassy opened a Select USA office to encourage and assist Irish companies seeking to invest and create jobs in the United States.

 Ireland’s Membership in International Organizations